Border closure unlikely to affect agriculture

 Mr Andrews said it was a joint decision between himself, Prime Minister Scott Morrison and NSW Premier Gladys Berejiklian.

-"That closure will be enforced on the NSW side, so as not to be a drain on Victorian resources, that are very much focussed on fighting the virus, across our state," Mr Andrews said.
+"That closure will be enforced on the NSW side, so as not to be a drain on Victorian resources, that are very much focused on fighting the virus across our state," Mr Andrews said.

 "There will be a permit system and further detailed arrangements will be announced by the Premier of NSW."